Tramore: The Guillamene

 The Newtown and Guillamene swimming coves are located just off Cliff Road at the base of Newtown Head.
 Until the early 1980s, the Guillamene was a men-only swimming cove.
 Women and children were expected to bathe at Newtown.
 The "men-only" sign has been preserved as a reminder of times past, but today both coves are popular with swimmers of all genders and ages.

 The Waterford and Tramore Railway

 Before the late 18th century, Tramore was a small fishing hamlet.
-Thereafter its potential was realised as "a pleasant retreat for the citizens of Waterford and others who assembled there for the benefit of the saltwater".
-A tourism boom has left a legacy of buildings dating from the 1860s such as the terraced housing on Strand Street.
-Opened in 1853, a 12 km (7 mi)-long railway line ran from Waterford's Railway Square to the terminus in Tramore.
+In 1853, a 12 km (7 mile)-long railway line was opened between Waterford's Railway Square to the terminus in Tramore.
 It was unique in that it was not connected to any other line.
-Tramore railway station opened on 5 September 1853 and finally closed on 1 January 1961.
+This closed on 1 January 1961.